-Finding Your Fit: A Compassionate Guide to Parenting Styles
+Finding Your Own Way: A Real Talk Guide to Parenting Styles

-Parenting is one of the most rewarding — and challenging — journeys we take.
+Parenting is one of the most rewarding — and challenging — things we'll ever do.

-Amid the constant flood of advice and information, you’ve probably come across the term “parenting styles.”
-While it's helpful to understand the general categories, the truth is that parenting styles are difficult to define.
+With all the advice and information constantly coming at us, you've probably heard the term "parenting styles" thrown around.
+And while it's helpful to understand the basic categories, here's the truth: parenting styles are really hard to define.
 Why?
-Because every parent-child relationship is beautifully unique.
+Because every single parent-child relationship is beautifully unique.

-At Humm Parenting™, we believe that finding the right parenting style means tuning into your child’s needs, your family values, and your own evolving identity as a parent.
+At Humm Parenting™, we believe finding the right parenting style means tuning into your child's needs, your family values, and who you're becoming as a parent.

 The 4 types of parenting styles